Numigi/odoo-account-addons/invoice_intercompany_compatible/README.rst

 Because of a missing ``onchange`` function, the bank account of company A (the buyer) is set on the sale invoice, instead of the bank account of company B.

-When validating the purchase invoice, you get a blocking error message:
+When validating the purchase/ customer invoice, you get a blocking error message:

 .. image:: https://raw.githubusercontent.com/Numigi/odoo-account-addons/16.0/invoice_intercompany_compatible/static/description/wrong_bank_account_error.png